 That said, poorly maintained fleet vehicles are more prone to downtime, which may not be profitable to the company in the long run.
 Having a strong maintenance policy will bring direct benefit to businesses because:

-- It reduces the likelihood of accidents arising from vehicle defects, which may result in liabilities; and
+It reduces the likelihood of accidents arising from vehicle defects, which may result in liabilities

 Talent is a strategic asset to a company, especially in the field of fleet management where drivers don’t just play a pivotal role in the fulfilment process.
 They are also crucial in helping fleet managers achieve operational excellence.
 By having aptly-trained drivers on the road, the likelihood of error and accidents is lower, and drivers will be able respond accordingly should minor issues occur while fulfilling their tasks.